 Roughly 75 percent of seniors who become legally blind lose their vision due to glaucoma.
 Glaucoma is a type of vision disorder characterized by the glaucomatous optic nerve being damaged.
 It occurs when high pressure inside the eye damages the nerve, and glaucoma gradually reduces the width of a person’s vision field until he or she can no longer see.
 There are certain surgeries and medical treatments that can reduce the pressure on the eye and minimize vision loss, but glaucoma isn’t entirely treatable.

 Aging adults living with vision-related issues who need help accomplishing daily tasks should consider hiring a trained caregiver.
-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality elder care.
-Winnipeg families trust Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care, Winnipeg families trust Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Cataracts happen when parts of the lenses of the eye become opaque and no longer let light shine into the eye.
 The exact cause isn’t understood, but it’s typically linked to ultraviolet light exposure, corticosteroid use, or trauma.
 Seniors who wear glasses that block UV rays can reduce their risks of cataracts.
 Cataracts were once one of the leading causes of blindness, but fortunately there are now surgeries that can treat the issue and restore sight.